Micro Unit Part Three

 The three misunderstood uses of a towel.
 We felt a bit stuck on where to take these, but we decided on the thermal regulation device for many people.

-Human Cocoon- Lo-fidelity Prototype: This prototype helped us look more into a micro interaction; it brought up questions about human interactions with things.
+Human Cocoon- Lo-fidelity Prototype: This prototype helped us explore more into ‘micro interactions.’
+It brought up questions about human interactions with textiles.

 Reflection of the activity

 Overall, I think this activity was helpful as it got us to start making something rather than only conducting research.
-I think that this reminds me that AI is a helpful tool, but sometimes what comes out of it is completely random.
+This reminds me that AI is a helpful tool, but sometimes the suggestions are completely random.
 We took a few things away from this activity, like how to apply a micro interaction and what we could do to create a statement piece of design.
-Overall, I feel like AI is not able to fully understand what we are trying to accomplish.
+Overall, AI was not able to fully understand what we were trying to accomplish.

 What is a towel?